 |Develop and carry out diagnostic test strategies

 Classroom based training sessions to develop the knowledge and theoretical understandings.
 Practical sessions in the automotive workshop.

 The assessment process includes the gathering of evidence to demonstrate the student’s competence.
 Students are assessed using written assessment and direct observation of practical demonstration.

-- Successful completion of Year 11 or the equivalent level of study.
+- Successful completion of year 11 or equivalent or the equivalent level of study (AQF Level III & IV)

 Academic Entry Requirements

 Lennox offers Recognition of Prior Learning (RPL) and Course Credit to students through the enrolment process.

 After achieving the AUR30620 Certificate III in in Light Vehicle Mechanical Technology, candidates may choose to undertake AUR40216 Certificate IV in Automotive Mechanical Diagnosis or other relevant qualifications

 Job roles and titles vary across different industry sectors.
 Possible job titles relevant to this qualification include: